Byron/github-star-counter/README.md

 Something I look forward to is to see fully-async libraries emerge, for example, to interact with `git`, which will probably perform better than existing libraries. _Using_ `async` libraries already is a breeze!

+When thinking about the parallelism of this simple application it already becomes evident that one would want to control the amount of in-flight futures.
+Just imagine the adverse effects of making too may concurrent connections to the same host, or the limits of resources imposed by the operating system itself.
+One would want to have executors who are aware of what kind of future they are running, and have them limit the amount of concurrently running ones.

 With `async`, Rust can be even more so change the game!

 ### Installation